appdotnet/object-metadata/README.md

-# App.net Annotations Repository
+# App.net Object Metadata

-Annotations are metadata that can be attached to various objects in the App.net system.
-They allow developers to add additional information to App.net objects outside of the fields App.net has already defined.
-For more information on the definition and usage of annotations, please [browse the annotations documentation](http://developers.app.net/docs/meta/annotations/).

-### Purpose
+Many of the objects used by the App.net API can be enhanced by third party developers through the use of special metadata.
+Users, Posts, Channels and Messages can be augmented using [annotations](http://developers.app.net/docs/meta/annotations/), and Channels can be additionally augmented using [channel types](http://developers.app.net/docs/resources/channel/#channel-types).

-This repository serves to document active annotations in the ecosystem and to encourage collaboration between third party developers in defining new and refining existing annotations.
+This repository serves to document metadata formats in the ecosystem and to encourage collaboration between third party developers in defining new and refining existing metadata formats.

 ### What's here

-The annotations folder contains a single documentation file in Markdown format for each annotation that has been submitted to the repository.
+The annotations and channel-types folders contains a single documentation file in Markdown format for each annotation / channel-type that has been submitted to the repository.
 These files are arranged alphabetically but otherwise are unordered / uncategorized.
-We'll be examining options for further organizing annotations as the pool of entries expands.
+We'll be examining options for further organizing these as the pool of entries expands.

-### Adding new annotations
+### Adding new entries

-To submit a new annotation, take the following steps:
+To submit a new entry, take the following steps:

 * [Fork this repository](https://help.github.com/articles/fork-a-repo)
-* In your fork, create a new Markdown file in the annotations directory with a name matching the "type" for your annotation.
-You should base this file off [net.app.sample.annotation.md](annotations/blob/master/net.app.sample.annotation.md). _Note: while the App.net API does not prevent unrelated annotations from declaring the same "type", any **new** annotation you submit here should not match an existing entry._
+* In your fork, create a new Markdown file in the appropriate directory with a name matching the "type" for your metadata.
+For annotations, you can view the raw text for the [crosspost annotation](https://raw.github.com/appdotnet/object-metadata/master/annotations/net.app.core.crosspost.md) as a formatting guide.
+For channel types you can view the raw text for the [pm channel](https://raw.github.com/appdotnet/object-metadata/master/channel-types/net.app.core.pm.md).  _Note: while the App.net API does not prevent multiple annotations / channels types from declaring the same "type", any **new** entry you submit here should not conflict with an existing entry._
 * Commit your changes and [submit a pull request](https://help.github.com/articles/using-pull-requests) for the new file.
-All valid annotations will be accepted, but we ask that you focus on submitting annotations that are useful candidates for other developers to utilize.
+All structurally valid entries will be accepted, but we ask that you focus on submitting annotations that are useful candidates for other developers to utilize.

-### Modifying existing annotations
+### Modifying existing entries

-To modify an existing annotation, you should perform the same steps as above as necessary, committing your updates and submitting a pull request.
+To modify an existing entry, you should perform the same steps as above as necessary, committing your updates and submitting a pull request.

-Anyone can issue a pull request for changes to any annotation.
-However, all requests will be approved (merged) by App.net staff in consultation with existing maintainers specified in the relevant annotation.
+Anyone can issue a pull request for changes to any entry.
+However, all requests will be approved (merged) by App.net staff in consultation with the existing maintainers specified in the current entry.

-### Collaborating on annotations
+### Collaborating

-One of our goals for creating this repository is to foster more developer collaboration on annotations.
-We hope developers make extensive use of the [annotations issue tracker](annotations/issues) for this purpose.
-The issue tracker is also a good place to discuss how we can make the annotation documenting process better!
+One of our goals for creating this repository is to foster more developer collaboration.
+We hope developers make extensive use of the [object metadata issue tracker](object-metadata/issues) for this purpose.
+The issue tracker is also a good place to discuss how we can make this documentation process better!

 ### Your host